Vedant3000/PPE-Violation-Detection-Alert-System-using-AI/README.md

 ```
 - Replace <container_name> with the name of your container
 - Replace <image_name> with the name of your image
+## View Results
-## View Results: The system will analyze the input from saved/live footage, highlight personnel with bounding boxes, and categorize them as Safe or Unsafe based on their PPE compliance. 🚧🛡️
+The system will analyze the input from saved/live footage, highlight personnel with bounding boxes, and categorize them as Safe or Unsafe based on their PPE compliance. 🚧🛡️

 ![Results](ppe_results.png)